 And gives the sd1 suggestion as well.

-#3 Updated by Floris Buelens about 4 years ago
+#3 Updated by Floris Buelens over 4 years ago

 thanks for the reply - I'm not convinced that explains the numbers though.
 Ignoring the GPU for now, here are some more timings using '-nb cpu' only:

 ns/day | Update walltime (s) | Rest walltime (s)